 - (Optional, but extremely helpful) A faculty or student assistant to help with the recording!

-1. Start with screen capture
+1. Getting started with screen recording

 Recording your computer's screen is a great way to record a presentation at home that's suitable for sharing with your students.
 If a screencast-style lecture capture is all you’re looking to produce, check out our guide on how to transform your Powerpoint presentations into video learning resources.